-In most cases, your property is distributed in split shares to your family members, which could include your surviving spouse, siblings, aunts and uncles, grandparents.
+In most cases, the person’s property is distributed in split shares to the family members, which could include the surviving spouse, siblings, aunts and uncles, and grandparents.

-Section 7 of the Intestate Succession Act tells you how the deceased’s estate is distributed to his survivors if there was no Will.
-The administrator of the estate must follow these Rules.
+Section 7 of the Intestate Succession Act prescribes how the deceased’s estate is to be distributed to the survivors if there was no Will.
+The Administrator of the estate must follow these Rules of inheritance.
 The Rules are as follows:

 If you have only a spouse (but no children, no parents)

 If you have a spouse and children